What to watch out for in the UEFA Europa League

 Article summary

-With 24 games every matchweek, prepare for one last frenzied Thursday night in 2020.
+It's time to prepare for one last frenzied Thursday night of UEFA Europa League action in 2020.

 Article top media content